MondayMorningHaskell/haskellings/README.md

 This will run the [`Types1`](https://github.com/MondayMorningHaskell/haskellings/blob/master/exercises/basics/Types1.hs) exercise.

 Initially, exercises will not compile.
 You'll want to open the file, read the information at the top, and then fill in the code as indicated by the `TODO` comments.
+You'll usually be replacing the question marks `???` with your function implementations and type declarations.

 You can re-run the exercise, and the output will let you know when you're done!